BoscoBecker/MineSweeper/readme.md

 # 🧨 Mine Sweeper - Delphi VCL Game

-This is a simple clone of the classic **Mine Sweeper** game, built using **Delphi VCL**.
+This is a simple clone of the classic **Mine Sweeper** game based in google MineSweeper, built using **Delphi VCL**.
 The goal is to reveal all cells that do not contain mines by using logic and deduction.

 ![image](https://github.com/user-attachments/assets/2376d754-ab2f-45d5-be0b-696cbb61cb9b)